jquense/yup/README.md

 ```

 This may be a bit suprising, but is generally very helpful since it allows large, nested
 schema to create default values that fill out the whole shape and not just the root object.
+There is
-One gotcha! tho is that nested object schema that are optional but include non optional fields
+one gotcha! though.
+For nested object schema that are optional but include non optional fields
 may fail in unexpected ways:

 ```js